{510} Halloween Guide for East Bay Kids

 Thomas & Percy’s Halloween Party (Roaring Camp, Felton)

-Weekends, October 14 – October 29.
+Weekends, October 12 – October 27.
 Take the Redwood Forest Steam Train to Bear Mountain.
-Dress up for Halloween with favorites, Thomas and Percy, for a 20-minute ride with entertainment, crafts, and photo opps.
-Pick a pumpkin from the town pumpkin patch.
+Dress up for Halloween with favorites, Thomas and Percy, for a 25-minute ride with entertainment, crafts, and photo ops.
+Includes a small pumpkin and costume contest.
 Website >

 Pumpkin Patch Express Train (River Fox Train, West Sacramento)

-Weekends throughout October.
+Weekends throughout October and Oct.
+30, 2024.
 This 2-hour family-friendly experience includes a one-hour train ride through Yolo County plus a one-hour “festival” of trick-or-treating, crafts, and a pumpkin.
 Costumes are encouraged.
 Gem mining is available for an additional fee.
 Learn more >

 Pirates of Emerson Haunted Theme Park (Pleasanton)